 1. Kick all electronic devices out of bedrooms

-If your kids are using the computer behind closed doors, it’s hard to where they go and what they do online.
+If your kids are using the computer behind closed doors, it’s hard to know where they go and what they do online.
 The illusion of privacy also can entice your kids into believing online misbehavior won’t have consequences.
 For both these reasons, the vast majority of family internet safety experts advise parents to keep all computers and mobile devices in common areas of the house.
-If your kids know they could be interrupted at any time, they’ll think twice before they go looking for trouble online.

 2. Check the browser history often